sc6354/CSE-6242-Group-Project/README.md

 -   `data/simplemaps_uszips_basicv1.911`: Provides longitude and latitude coordinates for US zip codes.
 Data is sourced from [SimpleMaps](https://simplemaps.com/data/us-zips).

+## 3. Software Requirements
+- Python
+- Conda

-## 3. Environment Setup & Running the Notebook
+## 4. Environment Setup & Running the Notebook

 To reproduce the analysis and run the modeling notebook, follow these steps to set up your environment.